Technical Tips & Tricks

 - Description: Post a brief bio within this section.
 This is similar to the type of introduction you would make in a traditional classroom.

 - Upload a photo of yourself or some other picture that represents you (e.g., an "avatar") within the "User picture" section.
 Because we won’t “see” you in person, a photo can help create the classroom atmosphere.
-You can either drag and drop the picture or click the ad file icon
+You can either drag and drop the picture or click the add file icon to bring the “File picker” where you can select “Upload a file” and then

 - Add any additional information you’d like within the "Additional names," "Interests," and "Optional" sections